-The Admissions Office, located in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
+The office of the Admissions Section, located in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
 Faculty handbooks and the Calendar may be purchased here.
-The Admissions Office is open from 9 am to 5 pm Monday to Friday.
+The office of the Admissions Section is open from 9 am to 5 pm Monday to Friday.
 During enrolment the office is also open for some part of the evening.

-The office provides information about special admission, admission with advanced standing and admission on overseas qualifications.
+The office provides information about special admission, admission with advanced standing and admission or overseas qualifications.
 The office also receives applications from students who wish to transfer from one course to another, resume their studies after an absence of twelve months or more, or seek any concession in relation to a course in which they are enrolled.
 It is essential that the closing dates for lodgement of applications are adhered to.
 For further details see the section on Undergraduate and Graduate Enrolment Procedures and Fees.

-Applications for admission to undergraduate courses from students who do not satisfy the requirements for admission (see section on Requirements for Admission) are referred by the Admissions Office to the Admissions Committee of the Professorial Board.
+Applications for admission to undergraduate courses from students who do not satisfy the requirements for admission (see section on Requirements for Admission) are referred by the Admissions Section to the Admissions Committee of the Professorial Board.

 Students seeking to register as higher degree candidates should first consult the Head of the School in which they wish to register.
-An application is then lodged on a standard form and the Higher Degrees Unit, after obtaining a recommendation from the Head of School, refers the application to the appropriate Faculty or Board of Studies Higher Degree Committee.
+An application is then lodged on a standard form and the Student Records-Postgraduate Section, after obtaining a recommendation from the Head of School, refers the application to the appropriate Faculty or Board of Studies Higher Degree Committee.